SupeRuier/awesome-active-learning/subfields/AL_combinations.md

 - [Active Domain Transfer on Network Embedding [2020, Proceedings of The Web Conference ]](https://arxiv.org/pdf/2007.11230.pdf)
 - [Active Learning on Graphs with Geodesically Convex Classes [2020, MLG]](http://www.mlgworkshop.org/2020/papers/MLG2020_paper_40.pdf)
 - [Attent: Active Attributed Network Alignment [2021, WWW]](https://idvxlab.com/papers/2021WWW_Attent_zhou.pdf)

+## Semi-supervised learning

+In semi-supervised learning, there also are limited labeled data.
+The goal of SSL is also utilizing the limited labeled data to achieve a good performance.
+This goal is similar to active learning.
+So the model parts of active learning could be switched to a SSL model.

+- [Consistency-Based Semi-supervised Active Learning: Towards Minimizing Labeling Cost [2021, Springer]](https://link.springer.com/content/pdf/10.1007%2F978-3-030-58607-2_30.pdf)

 ## Clustering